chestercodes/chester.codes/content/posts/034-2020-12-29-fable-aws-amplify/post.md

 ![incognito portal](auth-portal.jpg)

-Creating and signing in to an account redirects the browser to the url that can be parsed for the OAuth tokens.
+A user signing in to an account redirects the browser to a url that can be parsed for the OAuth tokens.

 ```
 <signInRedirectUrl>/#id_token=XXX&access_token=XXX&expires_in=3600&token_type=Bearer